Solutions

 Best next pages

-Related paths in the cluster
+Related paths

 Frequently asked questions

-What is workflow pain discovery?
+• What is workflow pain discovery?

 It is the process of identifying recurring, costly, and frustrating workflows that create stronger demand than broad or abstract product ideas.

-Why do painful workflows matter for founders?
+• Why do painful workflows matter for builders?

 They often point to clearer buyers, clearer urgency, and clearer budget than more speculative categories, which makes them easier to validate and position.